• Skip to primary navigation

 Instructions

-• Combine strawberries, lemon peel, and pinch of salt in a medium sauce pot over medium heat.
+• Combine strawberries, lemon peel, and salt in a medium sauce pot over medium heat.
 Stir constantly until strawberries soften and begin to release juices.

 • Add water and bring to a boil.
-Continue boiling, stirring occasionally until water has reduced by about half and the strawberries are quite pale in color.
-This can take anywhere from 10-15 minutes or longer.
+Reduce heat just enough to maintain an active boil stirring occasionally until water has reduced by about half and the strawberries are quite pale in color.
+This can take anywhere from 10-15 minutes, sometimes longer.
+Be patient here.

-• Wipe out the sauce pot and weigh the strawberry juice into it.
-Add the same amount of granulated sugar and stir well to make sure the sugar isn't clumped on the bottom of the pot.
+• Wipe out the sauce pot and tare it to zero on a kitchen scale.
+Weigh the strawberry juice into it off the heat.
+Add an equal amount of granulated sugar to the pot and stir well to make sure the sugar isn't clumped on the bottom of the pot.

 • Return the pot to the stove over high heat.
 Dip a pastry brush in water and brush the inner walls of the pot to dissolve any sugar crystals clinging to walls.